schibsted/spid-tech-docs/resources/articles/sdks/javascript-1x.md

     if (sess.defaultAgreementAccepted && sess.clientAgreementAccepted) {
         return;
     }
-    // show SPiD summary and/or client summary depending on booleans });
+    // show Schibsted account summary and/or client summary depending on booleans });

 $('.acceptButton').click(function() {